Georgios Limniatis: Greek junior national team

 Limniatis was a member of the Greek junior national teams.
 He played with Greece's junior national teams at the 1992 FIBA Europe Under-20 Championship, where he won a silver medal, and at the 1993 FIBA Under-21 World Cup.

 Coaching career

 After he retired from playing professional basketball, Limniatis became a basketball coach.
 On February 22, 2023, Limniatis received his first professional head coaching position with Lavrio, replacing Christos Serelis for the rest of the season.
+Despite helping the club avoid relegation and having renewed his contract earlier in the year for the upcoming season, Limniatis unexpectedly parted ways with Lavrio on July 14, 2023.

+In the 2024 offseason, Limniatis was picked to replace Vassilis Spanoulis as the head coach of Peristeri.